isystematics/SoarCast-Modules/developer_guide.md

 ```

 ### Logging
 It is necessary to setup logging for Soarcast modules so that the module error handling is caught by the salt minion logs.
-If setup properly this will give feedback to the end user on the status of their module executions.
-This especially useful for long running modules.
+(These logs can be found on the minion at /var/log/salt/minion and they are picked up by Soarcast) If setup properly, this logging should give feedback to the end user on the status of their module executions.
+This is especially useful for long running modules.
 Here's an example:
 ```
 log = logging.getLogger(__name__)
 ```